Skip to Content

 We rushed to bring the birds into the house to avoid the heat and flies, and it was not fun.

-There is a slight smell; it didn’t bother my husband, but if it bothers you, add a couple of small squirts of dish soap.
+If it’s your first time, you will notice a slight smell; it didn’t bother my husband, but if it bothers you, add a couple of small squirts of dish soap.
 Honestly, though, you don’t need it.
 You got this.

 I like the Turkey fryer because it can be outside.